-Cost: 1 oz. bottle (35 applications) is about \$3.00; also comes in 2 and 4 oz. sizes which are cheaper per ounce.
+Cost.
+1 oz. bottle (25 applications) is about \$3.00; also comes in 2 and 4 oz. sizes which are cheaper per ounce.
 It is less expensive than creams or jellies (compare number of applications).

-Popularity: Growing.
+Popularity.
+Growing.

-Brands: Emho Foam is reputed to have a 20% preynancy rate and is therefore not an effective contraceptive.
-Peddled widely at medical conventions.
-Delfen Foam: No accurate effectiveness rate, but is considered to be anywhere from 90-98% effective.
+Brands.
+Emko Foam, which is more widely known, is reputed to have a 20% pregnancy rate and is therefore not an effective contraceptive.
+Delfen Foam - no accurate effectiveness rate, but is considered to be around 90% effective.